beth94victoria/kraftme/README.md

   * Bootsnap – caching application for reducing boot times
   * Asset pipeline libraries, including SaSS for Rails, which provides our app with the ability to use scss stylesheets, and also Uglifier and CoffeeScript for Rails, which allow for JavaScript compression and transcompilation respectively.
   * Development aids such as ByeBug, Web Console, and Spring which made debugging, and app construction much easier.
+  Non standard gems which were added to the app to aid functionality included:
+  * Devise - used to aid user sign in and authentication
+  * Rolify - used to assign and confirm authorisation levels of users
+  * Mailboxer - used for messaging between users
+  * RSpec - used for development of automated tests
+  * Bootstrap - used for styling rules across the site

 In addition to Rails, KraftMe employs the standard front-end web technologies, HTML5, CSS3, and Javascript

 *References:*